AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Overview

 The add-expense workflow transforms a single line of user input into a populated `Expense` object, updates the in-memory ledger, and provides immediate feedback in the console.
-We chose a prefix-based syntax (`add a/AMOUNT desc/DESCRIPTION [cat/CATEGORY]`).
+The application uses a prefix-based syntax (`add a/AMOUNT desc/DESCRIPTION [cat/CATEGORY]`) for clarity and consistency.

 <br>